Skip to content

 RETURNS DESCRIPTION

-Matcher for arrays where each item matches the given value.
+Matcher for arrays where each item matches the value.

 Source code in src/pact/match/__init__.py